-There are also ghostwriting companies acting essentially as matchmakers.
+There are also book ghostwriting companies acting essentially as matchmakers.
 These companies maintain lists of ghosts who specialize in different genres, have varying levels of experience, and charge a variety of rates.
-The agency introduces you to the writers they feel are appropriate for your project and, if you hire one of them, takes a cut of the ghostwriter’s fee.
+The agency introduces you to the writers they feel are appropriate for your project.
+If you hire one of them, the agency takes a cut of the ghostwriter’s fee.

 Other ghostwriting companies consist of groups of ghostwriters who have banded together for business purposes.

-Finally, there are ghostwriting services like ours.
-We’re just two writers, a husband and wife, who spend time developing personal relationships with our clients, work closely with them, and pride ourselves on being able to “get into their skins” and write their books using their authentic voices.
+Finally, there are ghostwriters like us.
+We’re just two writers, a husband and wife.
+We spend time developing personal relationships with our clients, work closely with them, and pride ourselves on being able to “get into their skins” and write their books using their authentic voices.

-You might think that to get a great ghostwriter, you have to hire one based in a major publishing city such as New York or Los Angeles, where we are based.
+You might think that to get a great book ghostwriter, you have to hire one in a major city such as Los Angeles, where we are based.

-Fortunately, professional ghostwriters can be found in every nook and cranny of our country.
-The key is to find the one best for you and, if you’d like to meet in person, ask if he or she will travel.
+In truth, ghostwriters can be found in every nook and cranny of our country.
+The key is to find the one best for you.
+If you'd like to meet in person, ask if he or she will travel.

 “Best” is a tricky term.

-There are many reputable ghostwriting companies and individuals, with excellent credentials and relevant experience, who have glowing testimonials and are in the right price range.
+There are many reputable ghostwriting companies and individuals, with excellent credentials and relevant experience, who have glowing testimonials and are in your price range.
 Any of them might do a great job for you.

 So if you're going to be working closely with your writer, make the “click” the litmus test.